Skip to content

 • the registry is process-local and reflects what has been imported so far

-That import-driven behavior is current, intentional usage and should be assumed by downstream consumers.
+That import-driven behavior is intentional and should be assumed by downstream consumers.

 Dependency Planning